-If DEXTENZA is approved for marketing, we are considering potential commercialization options for DEXTENZA in the United States, including building our own highly targeted, key account sales force that would focus on ambulatory surgical centers responsible for the largest volumes of cataract surgery.
-We would also expect to leverage such a sales force by selling ReSure Sealant alongside of DEXTENZA.
+If DEXTENZA is approved for marketing, we intend to build our own highly targeted, key account sales force that would focus on ambulatory surgical centers responsible for the largest volumes of cataract surgery.
 If we decide to commercialize any of our products outside of the United States, we would expect to utilize a variety of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize any product that receives marketing approval.
 The building of such a sales force is not fully funded under the Company's current operating plan and is therefore subject to the risk of our ability to raise additional capital to support such an effort.
 We expect that a direct sales force will be required to effectively market and sell OTX-TP, if approved for marketing.
 We will also rely on Regeneron to commercialize our extended-delivery hydrogel formulation in combination with Regeneron's large molecule VEGF-targeting compounds.
 Because we have not historically evaluated whether to seek regulatory approval for any of our product candidates outside of the United States, pending potential receipt of regulatory approval for the applicable product candidate in the United States, at this time we cannot be certain when, if ever, we will recognize revenue from commercialization of our product candidates in any international markets.
 If we decide to commercialize our products outside of the United States, we expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize any product of ours that receives marketing approval.
 These may include independent distributors, pharmaceutical companies or our own direct sales organization.